 before taking early retirement in 2021.
 After their move, the family joined the

 local CofE church where Hilary became the leader of the music group.
 When the

 children grew older the family started attending PRBC.
 Hilary now helps in the

 Music Group, Sunday School and ESOL.
 In her spare time, she plays in a local

 brass band, is Volunteer Coordinator of a local Guide Dogs group and spends

 time in the stands at Franklin’s Gardens watching the Saints play.

 Nigel was born and lived in Essex near Southend-on-Sea for the first 24 years of his life and then moved a little further north to Witham in Essex until 2001, when his job in London relocated to Northampton.

 Nigel became a Christian at a Dick Saunders Crusade around the age of 15 and was baptised shortly afterwards.
 In the last church he attended in Essex, he assisted in a number of different areas including welcoming people, youth work and being part of the leadership team.
-Here at Park Road Baptist, he helps to look after the Audio Visual system, Website, Newsletter and is part of the leadership team.Nigel is married to Teresa and they have an older married son and two grandchildren.
+Here at Park Road Baptist, he helps to look after the Audio Visual system, Website, Livestream and is part of the leadership team.Nigel is married to Teresa and they have an older married son and three grandchildren.
 In his spare time he likes to watch Sci-Fi films, listen to Country music and doing DIY.